softbaked/courier-api/source/index.html.md

 Parameter | Mandatory | Description
 --------- | --------- | -----------
 status | No | Current status of shipment: <ul><li>`shipping`: in process of shipping</li><li>`completed`: the delivery completed</li><li>`cancelled`: any error that occur and make the shipping incomplete</li></ul>
-weight | No | Weight in kilogram unit (0.05 = 50 gram)
+tracking_code | No | Tracking code that will be printed on the parcel weight | No | Weight in kilogram unit (0.05 = 50 gram)
 reference_id | No | Any reference id that will be needed on other end note | No | Any free text for given shipment